 Approximately 15 places are available in the programme each year.
 Admission takes place once a year; in August.
 The academic year lasts from mid-August to mid-June.

 Admission prerequisites for single courses are specified in each course description.
-Application for exemption from such requirements is to be addressed to the Admission`s Committee.

 A candidate who has completed the MA Programme in Global Journalism should have the following learning outcomes: